SanderMertens/flecs/README.md

 - Code base that builds in less than 5 seconds
 - Runs [in the browser](https://flecs.dev/city) without modifications with emscripten
 - Cache friendly [archetype/SoA storage](https://ajmmertens.medium.com/building-an-ecs-2-archetypes-and-vectorization-fe21690805f9) that can process millions of entities every frame
-- Supports entities with hundreds of components and applications with tens of thousands of archetypes
 - Automatic component registration that works out of the box across shared libraries/DLLs
 - Write free functions with [queries](https://github.com/SanderMertens/flecs/tree/master/examples/cpp/queries/basics) or run code automatically in [systems](https://github.com/SanderMertens/flecs/tree/master/examples/cpp/systems/pipeline)
 - Run games on multiple CPU cores with a fast lockless scheduler